24-Hours in Aix Relaxing with Energy en Provence

 Spend a cultural afternoon at la Chapelle des Oblats (1 place Forbin), visiting the amazing Planque Collection (rue du maréchal Joffre) and Hôtel de Caumont with its two major art exhibitions a year (3 Rue Joseph Cabassol).

 Apero at les 2 Garçons (the locals call it 2G) for its typical French bistro atmosphere (53 Cours Mirabeau), where you can enjoy a glass of champagne and watch the crowds on the Cours Mirabeau.

 Or, enjoy a glass of rosé at l’Epicerie (Place des 3 Ormeaux) on one of the most beautiful squares in Aix.

 Dinner at Bistrot des Philosophes (20 Forum des Cardeurs), the food is great (dear meat lovers: FYI they serve a wonderful Cote de Boeuf…)

-Stay: Spend the night at Sylvie Rausa’s studio apartment, ideally located in the heart of the historical center, beautifully furnished and decorated.
+Stay: Spend the night at Sylvie Rausa’s studio apartment, ideally located in the heart of the historical centre, beautifully furnished and decorated.
 Upon your arrival, Sylvie will welcome you with a bottle of rosé and some suggestions for your “Aix to-do list.”

 Here, are the details for Energy en Provence to book your relaxation session with Caroline: